Zilliqa/zilliqa-developer/core/recovery.md

 - Receives next final block and joined back.
 - We missed new final block during recovery process in which case **it will trigger `RejoinAsNormal`**.
 Refer [Rejoin](join-rejoin.md###`Node::RejoinAsNormal`)

+## Shard Guard Node Pod/Instance Deletion

+1. On instance or Pod deletion of dsguard, new pod is assigned to that dsguard and zilliqa process is launced with `syncType = RECOVER_ALL_SYNC`.
+2. Node don't receive any messages from peers because of IP change and is stuck.
+3. We can recover such node in next ds epoch, after which it will not be part of any shard and will trigger `RejoinAsNormal`**.
+Refer [Rejoin](join-rejoin.md###`Node::RejoinAsNormal`)

 ## Other Node (Not part of ds committe or any shard)